Sakthi1904/Sakthi1904/README.md

 ### 💫 About Me

-I'm a passionate Software Engineer with a Bachelor's degree in Information Science and Engineering.
-I have hands-on experience in network automation, web development, and full-stack development.
-I thrive on solving complex problems and delivering robust solutions.
+ Software Engineer with 1+ years of experience in Python, JavaScript, ReactJS , C and C++ specializing in automation tools, system-level applications, and web-based solutions.
+Proficient in API integration, DevOps practices, web development and network Management.
+Aspiring roles: Full Stack Developer, Software Engineer, Python Developer.